Declaration of Gifts by Civil Servants and Politicians

 There is one foreign witness who gave evidence in other proceedings, which could have been relevant in establishing the offences in Singapore.
 However, that foreign witness is not willing to voluntarily give evidence in Singapore.
 Neither AGC nor CPIB can compel him to do so.

 Some Members may ask whether any prosecution could be advanced arising out of the fact that a particular individual had entered into a plea bargain in another jurisdiction, in relation to his involvement in the KOM bribery.
 When this individual was investigated by CPIB on his return to Singapore, he denied knowing that commissions paid to the agent in Brazil were paid out as bribes.
 He did not, during CPIB’s investigations, implicate himself or any others in conspiring to pay bribes.
-Even if PP applies to a Singapore Court to admit the plea agreement, the agreement did not identify any specific individuals and was made in the context of a plea bargain and will be given limited weight without further supporting evidence and in the face of potentially conflicting oral testimony.
+Even if the PP applies to a Singapore Court to admit the plea agreement, the agreement did not identify any specific individuals and was made in the context of a plea bargain and will be given limited weight without further supporting evidence and in the face of potentially conflicting oral testimony.

 CPIB has conducted as thorough an investigation as it could with the information and powers that it possessed.
 However, given the cross-border nature of this case and absence of key witnesses, CPIB’s investigations could not overcome the evidential difficulties for the purposes of prosecution in a Singapore Court.
-As such stern warnings were issued.
+As such, stern warnings were issued.
 If, subsequently, new and compelling facts come to light, it remains open for the PP to re-evaluate the decision in the light of the evolving legal and factual matrix.

 Ms Hazel Poa asked whether the decision to issue a stern warning was unanimous in AGC and CPIB, and if other agencies were consulted.
 Mr Louis Chua asked what offences were being considered.

 The decision not to charge is made by the PP in the exercise of his discretion and professional judgement, taking into account all relevant considerations.
-The PP does not tell us whether everyone in AGC agreed with him or if there were differing views, or which agencies he worked with, apart from CPIB.
+The PP does not tell us whether everyone in AGC agreed with him or if there were differing views, or which agencies he worked with apart from CPIB.
 Nor is it our task to ask AGC to list all the agencies which were involved.
 In the end, what matters is the considered view of AGC, working with CPIB.

 In response to Mr Chua, I am advised that relevant potential offences were considered by the PP.